Trump Accounts vs. 529 Plans, Know the Difference

 Flexibility

-529 plans offer significantly more investment choice — including age-based portfolios that automatically shift from stocks to a more conservative mix of investments as a child nears college — plus a range of static portfolios designed for different investment strategies.7
+529 plans offer significantly more investment choices — including age-based portfolios that automatically shift from stocks to a more conservative mix of investments as a child nears college — plus a range of static portfolios designed for different investment strategies (Saving for College, 2025).

 For families with a greater preservation mindset, prepaid tuition options like Private College 529 Plan use contributions to purchase a percentage of annual tuition and fees at today’s rates at every school in their network.
 The percentage is guaranteed by each participating institution, regardless of how much tuition rises in the future.
 It’s a market-safe way to protect funds earmarked for education.